tidymodels/tidymodels.org/learn/work/sparse-recipe/index.html.md

-The model appears to work fairly well.
+The model appears to work fairly well on the training data set.
 We notice the shift down, which would suggest that the model has a bias towards underestimating the delay.

 Now we will see how well the model performs in the remaining months.